apricotweave91483/misc-tools/clink/README.md

 - `#include` order is **not preserved** (they are stored in a Python set)
 - Only the **first** `.c` argument is treated as the main file
-- This is pure concatenation, so symbol order matters
+- This is pure concatenation , so symbol order matters

 ---

 ## Why I made it

-- I wanted a place to store data structs / algos for puzzles that needed them , and I wanted to avoid manual copy/paste
+- I wanted a place to store data structs , algos , or helper functions for puzzles that needed them , and I wanted to avoid manual copy/paste